mre/mre.github.io.v2/blog/2018-cargo-inspect.md

 * [Show the original code above the desugared code.](https://github.com/mre/cargo-inspect/issues/5)
 * ...and [much more](https://github.com/mre/cargo-inspect/issues).

-Also, if you find a particularly interesting example code snippet, don't be shy to contribute it to the examples folder.
+Also, if you find a particularly exciting code example, don't be shy to contribute it to the examples folder.